ARM-DOE/pyart/AI_POLICY.md

 > code at my direction, and I have fully read and validated the changes.

 > I pointed an agent at the issue and it generated a first draft.
 I reviewed
-> the changes thoroughly and understand the implementation well.
+> the changes thoroughly, understand the implementation well and tested the
+> changes.

 ### Prefer Small PRs and Open an Issue First